arjunchib/memebot-api-v2/README.md

 5. Run `mongod` via the instructions from the previous step's install page

+5. Set the environment file up according to the example

 6. Seed the database by running `yarn seed`

 7. Start the graphql server by running `yarn develop`